Sakhavu (2017 film): Cast

+Soundtrack

+The music was composed by Prashant Pillai.

+Reception

+A critic from The Times of India wrote that "The film has Nivin Pauly and his smart dialogues to entertain you, on and off.
+It's worth your money, but be prepared to bear quite a few stretched moments of storytelling as well".
+A critic from The Indian Express wrote that "Nivin's performances in three different avatars are the highlight of the Sakhavu.
+The comedy is a part of the natural course of the story, where every character in the film manages to draw a few laughs".

 Box office

 The film collected ₹2.4 crore on day-1 in Kerala box office.
 The film collected ₹9.95 lakhs from US box office and ₹6.94 lakhs from UK box office in its two weekends.
 The film grossed $196,175 from UAE box office in its two weekends.
-The Movie was a super hit at the box office.
+The Movie was a hit at the box office.